luisvegai/stock-analysis/README.md

 # Stock-Analysis

+Tool written in VBA for stock data analysis.

 # Challenge

 In order to diversify investment funds, we want to find the total daily volume and yearly return for each stock.